What is dying?

 To die is to trace out the beauty of life, perpetuating its effect in ways only its gradated demise can illuminate.

 Such is the nature of logic, frustratingly convoluted and messed up.
-All death is life, period, because everything conjured up during a living state is, and cannot but be, by default, part of the living realm, the end of life included.
+All death is life, period.
+Everything that has been conjured up during a living state is, and cannot but be, by default, part of the living realm, the end of life included.
 Like it or not, it’s an imperative, and not a metaphysical entity, or something beyond, as the religions of the world command.
-It’s much simpler than that, and, on account of its simplicity, much more profound.
+Death is much simpler than that, and, on account of its simplicity, much more profound.
 Just another function of the world of existence, imbuing the matrix with value.
 The notion of ‘is’ arises from the notion of ‘dead’ i.e. gone i.e. no more i.e. what ‘isn’t’ as opposed to what still ‘is.’

 Life is life on account of death — in fact, death is life.
 As simple as that.